Rogdham/pyzstd/index.rst

     It's thread-safe, and can be shared by multiple :py:class:`ZstdCompressor` / :py:class:`ZstdDecompressor` objects.

     .. versionchanged:: 0.15.7
-        It's not guaranteed to always use cached dictionary.
-When there is a big number of data, consider reusing compressor/decompressor objects.
+        When compressing, no longer always use cached dictionary.
+Since digesting a dictionary may be costly, when there is a big number of data, consider reusing compressor object.
+Also add ``.__len__()`` method that returning content size.

     .. py:method:: __init__(self, dict_content, is_raw=False)